Formal Operational Stage - Piaget's 4th Stage (Examples)

 children problem solving

-Children under the age of 10 heavily struggled with the task, both because they could not understand the concept of balance (if they were in the Preoperational Stage) or they could not grasp that the center of balance is also important.
+Children under the age of 10 heavily struggled with the task because they could not understand the concept of balance (if they were in the Preoperational Stage) or could not grasp that the center of balance is also important.
 (These children were in the early stages of the Concrete Operational Stage.)
 At age 10, the children could solve the problem, but at a much slower pace due to their process of trial and error.

 It wasn’t until age 11 or 12 that children could look at the problem from a distance and use logic to use both the distance and size of the weights to balance the scale.